Skip to content

 • mutual vulnerability

-Why These Fantasies Matter
+Why Sexual Fantasies Matter

-• explore emotional needs safely
+• explore emotional themes safely

 • understand hidden desires

-• reduce anxiety
+• reduce anxiety around intimacy

 • build self-awareness